k3ssen/k3ssen.github.io/guide-vue-twig-part-4-form.md

 can target all types in one go.

 By creating a `FormTypeExtension` we can add `v-model` to the fields that need one and we have access to all information we need to decide the value we need to put in the v-model.
-Because the `VueStorage` is a service, we can use it in this in our extensions.
+We can use the `VueStorage` from part 2 to have our data added to be used in vue.

 ```php
 <?php